 He became Grand Master of the Masonic Order of Liberia.
 Following Tubman's death in 1971, Tolbert succeeded him as president.
-To the outside world, the peaceful transition seemed to signal political stability in Liberia, which was remarkable in an Africa with political turmoil being the norm.
-However, Liberia was effectively a one-party state, with civil liberties being limited and the judiciary and the legislative branches were subservient to the executive branch.
+To the outside world, the peaceful transition seemed to signal political stability in Liberia, which was remarkable in Africa, with political turmoil being the norm.
+However, Liberia was a one-party state, with limited civil liberties and the judiciary and legislative branches subservient to the executive branch.
 Upon becoming president, Tolbert initiated some liberal reforms.
 Though he was re-elected in 1975, his government was criticized sharply for failing to address the deep economic disparities between different sectors of the population, notably the Americo-Liberians, who had dominated the country since independence, and the various indigenous ethnic groups that constituted the majority of the population.

 Because Tolbert was a member of one of the most influential and affluent Americo-Liberian families, everything from cabinet appointments to economic policy was tainted with allegations of nepotism.
-Thanks to his father who spoke Kpelle, Tolbert was the second Liberian president, after President Stephen Allen Benson, to speak an indigenous language, and he promoted a program to bring more indigenous persons into the government.
-This initiative caused a good deal of chagrin among Americo-Liberians who accused Tolbert of "letting the peasants into the kitchen."
-Indeed, it lacked support within Tolbert's own administration.
+Thanks to his father, who spoke Kpelle, Tolbert was the second Liberian president, after President Stephen Allen Benson, to speak an indigenous language.
+He promoted a program to bring more indigenous persons into the government.
+This initiative caused a lot of chagrin among Americo-Liberians, who accused Tolbert of "letting the peasants into the kitchen."
+Indeed, it lacked support within Tolbert's administration.
 While the indigenous majority felt the change was occurring too slowly, many Americo-Liberians felt it was too rapid.
-Despite following Tubman's 27-year presidency, Tolbert refused to follow his predecessor's hold on office until death.
+Despite following Tubman's 27-year presidency, Tolbert refused to follow his predecessor's hold on the office until death.

 Only four Tolbert cabinet heads survived the coup and its aftermath; among them was the Minister of Finance, future president Ellen Johnson Sirleaf.
 Undisputedly, Tolbert was dead by the end of April 12, 1980, the day of the coup d’état.
 There are competing stories as to the time and manner of his death.
 Steven Ellis, in his book Mask of Anarchy, says the President was found sleeping in his office, where the soldiers killed him, while Ellen Johnson Sirleaf's biography, This Child Will Be Great, says Tolbert was seized and killed in his bed.